fossguild/joynride/docs/figma/FIGMA.md

 This section provides an overview of each screen, its purpose, and the key design decisions.

 ### Flash Screen
-- **Purpose**: Describe the purpose of the flash screen (e.g., brand introduction, loading screen).
+- **Purpose**: Opens with the application and stays on screen while everything loads.
-- **Design Decisions**: Mention key design elements such as animations or logo placement.
+- **Design Decisions**: We decided to keep it as simple as possible with only our logo in the middle with a clean background with our primary color

 ![Flash Screen](flash_screen.png)